EricSzy/KineticSimulations/README.md

 python sim.py -setup
 ```

-Example data set can be found in 'Example' and was generated with
+Example data set can be found in 'Example'.
+The example_input.csv was used with the following command in this example.

 ```bash
 python sim.py example_input.csv 200 E